Mille Bornes: History

 The current U.S. version, published by Asmodee, a French manufacturer of games, has removed all French language from the printed cards.
 The rules still include the "Coup Fourré"; however there is no explanation given for the "counter thrust" translation.

 Objective

-The premise of Mille Bornes is that the players are in a road race.
+The premise of Mille Bornes is the players are in a road race.
 Each race—or hand—is 1000 miles (or kilometers) long.
 For two- or three-player games the goal is shortened to 700, with an option for the first player to complete that distance to declare an extension to 1000 miles.
 Mille Bornes is played with a special deck of cards.
 There are hazard, remedy, safety, and distance cards.
 Each hazard is corrected by a corresponding remedy, and can be prevented from happening in the first place by a corresponding safety.
 The target distance is reached by playing distance cards.